 24. Meetings of the Board of Directors

 24.1 At least 14 (fourteen) days’ notice shall be given to each Director of each meeting of the Board which notice shall contain reasonable particulars of the matters to be discussed at the meeting.
-The notice shall be exclusive of the day on which it is served or deemed to be served and of the day for which it is given, and shall specify the place, the day and the hour of the meeting and the general nature of that business, in such manner hereinafter mentioned or in such other manner, if any, as may be prescribed by the directors, to the directors and such other persons as are, under the Act or articles of the Company entitled to receive such notices.Minutes of all meetings of the Board shall be circulated to each Director within 10 (ten) working days following such meeting.
+Minutes of all meetings of the Board shall be circulated to each Director within 10 (ten) working days following such meeting.
 Notice may be waived by the unanimous consent of the Directors in writing.

 24.2 Meetings of the Board shall take place at such places as may be agreed by the majority of the members of the Board but in any event (unless otherwise agreed by the majority of the Board) not less than 4 (four) times a year.
 Meetings of the Board may take place by telephone or other telecommunication system whereby all participants are able to hear and speak to each other at the same time.
 A decision to hold any Board meeting by telephone or such other telecommunication system shall be agreed to by the majority of the Board members prior to the meeting being held.
-The directors may, whenever they think fit, meet together to conduct their business, adjourn and otherwise regulate their meetings.
-The directors shall meet at least three (3) times a year, and hold additional meetings when circumstances necessitate.
-Any two (2) directors may at any time request in writing to the Secretary to summon a special meeting of the directors for any cause that seems to be sufficient.
-Upon receipt of such a request together with the proposed general nature of the meeting, the Secretary shall, after consulting the other directors, summon a meeting.
-All meetings shall be held in Malawi at such times and places as the directors shall determine from time to time.
-Questions arising at any meeting shall be decided by a majority of votes.
-In the case of an equality of votes, the chairman shall have a second or casting vote.

 24.3 The language used in Board Meetings shall be English.
 All decisions by the Board shall be recorded in English in the minutes.
 The Board shall appoint a secretary to the Board who shall keep Minutes of Board meetings.
 In the Minutes shall be recorded, among other things, the persons present, the matters discussed, the decisions made.

 24.4 The quorum necessary to constitute a meeting of the Board shall be 3 (three) Directors.
-The quorum necessary for the transaction of the business of a directors meeting may be fixed by the directors and unless so fixed shall be four (4).The Directors or their alternates shall be present in person or by telephone or other telecommunication system.
+The Directors or their alternates shall be present in person or by telephone or other telecommunication system.